Form 9297: Summary of Taxpayer Contact

 When to Talk to a Tax Lawyer About 9297 IRS Form

-If you receive IRS form 9297, you should reach out to a tax attorney in the following situations:
+If you receive IRS Form 9297, you should reach out to a tax attorney if you:

-- You don’t know why you received this notice.
+- Don’t know why you received this notice.

-- You can’t afford to pay the tax liability in full.
+- Can’t afford to pay the tax liability in full.

-- You don’t agree with the tax due shown on the notice.
+- Don’t agree with the tax due shown on the notice.

-- You believe the tax due is exclusively the fault of your spouse, ex-spouse, or late spouse.
+- Believe the tax due is exclusively the fault of your spouse, ex-spouse, or late spouse.

-- You’re tired of dealing with the IRS, and you want a tax attorney to advocate for you.
+- Tired of dealing with the IRS and want a tax attorney to advocate for you.

 When to Respond to Form 9297 on Your Own